 From the Whitsun weekend. you can find more than 80 unique sculptures at businesses and family attractions around the National Park, including Canonteign Falls where you can meet the otter and pup above painted by Sarah Smith The Dartmoor Artist.

 Find out more about visiting Canonteign Falls in the Teign Valley.

 Find out more about where else to find these unique pieces of art work all over the National Park and surrounding area in my post about the 2021 Dartmoor Otters trail.

 Visit a beach

 You can’t visit Devon with kids and not go to the seaside.
 However, while Devon beaches are open for business, things are inevitably a bit different at the moment.
 Check whether car parks, toilet and cafe facilities are open before you travel.

 Devon walks with kids

 Who’s up for some fresh air?
-Countryside and coast walks abound in Devon making lots of socially distanced days out possible in July.
+Countryside and coast walks abound in Devon.

 Devon country parks also offer level paths for walking and cycling with kids.
-Car parks and some facilities are open to visitors too:
+Some have additional activities like high ropes.

 National Trust in Devon